nourmahfel/Work_experience/README.md

 - Per-base sequence quality
 - Sequence length distribution
 - Adapter content

+Explanations for the various quality modules can be found [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/).
+Also, have a look at examples of a good and a bad illumina read set for comparison.
+You will note that the reads in your uploaded dataset have fairly poor quality (<20) towards the end.
+There are also outlier reads that have very poor quality for most of the second half of the reads.

 ---

 ## Adapter Trimming with Trimmomatic

+Trimmomatic is a tool that removes adapter sequences and trims low-quality regions from sequencing reads.
+It works by:

+Scanning the reads for known adapter sequences using exact or partial matches.
+Removing low-quality bases from the start and end of each read.
+Trimming using a sliding window that checks the average quality within a region.
+Discarding reads that are too short after trimming.

+It helps clean up the data so that poor-quality sequences don't interfere with downstream analysis.

 ### Step 1: Download adapter file
 ```bash